Updated: Feb 13

 Finally, what are the benefits to being financially quarantined

 Now is a great time to get the entire scope of your finances down on paper so you can make a plan moving forward.Write out everything you owe.
 Write out all of the assets you have coming in that add value to you monetarily.
 A net worth statement will also coordinate your thoughts and help you reflect on you what you feel is valuable in your life.
 You may find that something that is not necessary to have anymore, especially if they cost you an arm and a leg.

 I am sure that 90% of America was not ready for a pandemic to hit, and when you are used to bringing in a certain amount of money, you tend to live according to that number.
 With that being said, you must look over your budget and start recalculating your numbers.
 Try to live on as few expenses as you possibly can so that you can save those extra funds!
 If you have never budgeted before, start one today!

 Most people spend hundreds of dollars on gas and eating out regularly.
 Several events are canceled, restaurants are closes and the pressure of showing up to every birthday party has come to a halt.
 Let's be honest, cooking at home is cheaper anyway and a much healthier option.
 Use your eating out and gas money to good use.
 Move that money to pay off debt, savings, or increase giving to the church.

 4. Create an Emergency Savings

-Use your stimulus check to start an emergency savings fund.
+Use your tax refund to start an emergency savings fund.